TTL Too High: Why Your DNS Change Won't Propagate

 • TTL 86400 = up to 24 hours.

 The TTL of the current record is what governs how long the old value stays cached.
-Changing TTL at the same time as changing the value does nothing for the existing caches — they already grabbed the value and the TTL, and they’ll keep both until expiry.
+Changing TTL at the same time as changing the value does nothing for the existing caches — they already grabbed the old value and its old TTL, and they keep both until expiry.
+This is the one rule that explains almost every case below.

 Case 1: You changed the record today and it still hasn’t fully propagated